 Students must bring photo ID to the exam, such as:

-Offers for all four selective schools will be sent via email from mid August 2020.
-Late offers may continue until 29 November 2020.
-Reports on your child’s performance will be sent Wednesday 26 August 2020.
+Offers for all four selective schools will be sent via email from mid August 2021.
+Late offers may continue until November 2021.
+Reports on your child’s performance will be sent in August 2021.
 All offers will contain instructions about how to accept by the closing date provided.
 Responses must be sent to the selective entry unit, not to individual schools.

 Students may only sit the entry test in Year 8 once; however, each of the selective schools offer limited entry through vacant positions in Year 10 and 11.
 Testing dates are advertised on the individual school websites each year.